 - This unit will not alert hearing impaired residents.
-It is recommended that you install special units which use devices like flashing strobe lights to alert hearing impaired residents. - Installation of this unit must conform to the electrical codes in your area; Article 760 of NFPA 70 (NEC), NFPA 72, NFPA 101; SBC (SBCCI); UBC (ICBO); NBC (BOCA); OTFDC (CABO), and any other local or building codes that may apply.
+It is recommended that you install special units which use devices like flashing strobe lights to alert hearing impaired residents. - Installation of this unit must conform to the electrical codes in your area; Articles 210, 760 of NFPA 70 (NEC), NFPA 72, NFPA 101; ICC; SBC (SBCCI); UBC (ICBO); NBC (BOCA); OTFDC (CABO), and any other local or building codes that may apply.
 Wiring and installation must be performed by a licensed electrician.
-Failure to follow these suidelines may result is injune as present. these guidelines may result in injury or property damage - This unit must be powered by a 24-hour, 120VAC pure sine wave 60Hz circuit.
+Failure to follow these guidelines may result in injury or property damage. - This unit must be powered by a 24-hour, 120V AC pure sine wave 60 Hz circuit.
 Be sure the circuit cannot be turned off by a switch, dimmer, or ground fault circuit interrupter.
-Failure to connect this unit to a 24-hour circuit may prevent it from providing constant protection. - This Smoke Alarm must have AC or battery power to operate.
+Failure to connect this unit to a 24-hour circuit may prevent it from providing constant protection.
+Unit may be connected to an arc fault circuit interrupter. - This Smoke Alarm must have AC or battery power to operate.
 If the AC power fails, battery back-up will allow the alarm to sound for at least 4 minutes.
-If AC power fails and the battery is weak, protection should last for at least 7 days.
+If AC power fails and the battery is weak, protection should last for up to 7 days.
 If AC power fails and the battery is dead or missing, the alarm cannot operate. - Never disconnect the power from an AC powered unit to stop an unwanted alarm.
 Doing so will disable the unit and remove your protection.
 In the case of a true unwanted alarm open a window or fan the smoke away from the unit.
 The alarm will reset automatically when it returns to normal operation.
 Never remove the batteries from a battery operated unit to stop an unwanted alarm (caused by cooking smoke, etc.).
 Instead open a window or fan the smoke away from the unit.
 The alarm will reset automatically.